Middle-distance running

-Middle-distance running events are track races longer than sprints, up to 3000 metres.
+Middle-distance running events are track races longer than sprints, ranging from 500 metres up to 2 mi.
 The standard middle distances are the 800 metres, 1500 metres and mile run, although the 3000 metres may also be classified as a middle-distance event.
 The 1500 m came about as a result of running 3 3/4 laps of a 400 m outdoor track or 7 1/2 laps of a 200 m indoor track, which were commonplace in continental Europe in the 20th century.

+Middle-distance running is unique in that it typically requires attributes found in both sprinters and long-distance runners, including combinations of both footspeed and aerobic endurance.
+Middle-distance racing is commonly reported to be a highly intense physical experience, requiring large amounts of anaerobic exertion from the body.

 Events

 500 metres

 A very uncommon middle-distance event that is sometimes run by sprinters for muscle stamina training.

 600 yards

 This was a popular distance, particularly indoors, when imperial distances were common.
-In the era of wooden 11 lap to a mile tracks (common prior to metrication), this was one lap longer than a quarter-mile.
+In the era of wooden 11-lap-to-a-mile tracks (common prior to metrication), this was one lap longer than a quarter-mile.

 In 1882, American Lon Myers set what was then a world record at 600 yd, running it in 1:11.4.

 The event was a common event for most American students because it was one of the standardized test events as part of the President's Award on Physical Fitness.
 In the late 1960s and early 1970s, Martin McGrady, who had minimal success at longer or shorter races, made his reputation, set world records and drew many fans to arenas to watch him race elite competitors, including Olympians, at this unusual distance.